robusta-dev/Hello-DevOps-Project/docs/projects/buildpythonlocally/yourfirstproject.md

 ## Run the container
-Let's run the image and create a container
+The image we created is stored on our system.
+Let's run the image and create your first container
 ```yaml linenums="1"
 docker run -p 5000:5000 python-app:v1 # (1)!
 ```

-1. `-p` - Specifies docker to attach a port in your container to your localhost.
+1. What is this argument for?

+    `-p` - Lets you specify `PortToBeExposed:ContainerPort`, in this case `5000:5000`.

+    If you use `docker run -p 6000:5000 python-app:v1`, you will be able to access the application using [http://localhost:6000](http://localhost:6000)

 ??? success "Output"